rannd1nt/phaeton/README.md

 [![Rust](https://img.shields.io/badge/built%20with-Rust-orange)](https://www.rust-lang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> ⚠️ **Project Status:** Phaeton is currently in **Experimental Beta (v0.2.2)**.
+> ⚠️ **Project Status:** Phaeton is currently in **Experimental Beta (v0.2.3)**.
 > The core streaming engine is functional, but the library is currently under limited maintenance due to the author's personal schedule.
+So, some methods are still not working or are only dummy or mockup methods.

-**Phaeton** is a specialized, Rust-powered preprocessing engine designed to sanitize raw data streams before they reach your analytical environment.
+**Phaeton** is a specialized, Rust-powered preprocessing and ETL engine designed to sanitize raw data streams before they reach your analytical environment.

 It acts as the strictly typed **"Gatekeeper"** of your data pipeline.
 Unlike traditional DataFrame libraries that attempt to load entire datasets into RAM, Phaeton employs a **zero-copy streaming architecture**.
 It processes data chunk-by-chunk filtering noise, fixing encodings, and standardizing formats ensuring **O(1) memory complexity** relative to file size.